CDL-Quantum/CohortProject_2022/Week3_Olivia/INSTRUCTIONS.md

 despite having quantum-resistant algorithms available.

 To that end, your knowledge of Shor's algorithm is powerful, and with great power comes great responsibility.
-It is important to both understand and be able to convey to others the risks of using vulnerable cryptographic protocols, within both your own organization, and with organizations that you do business with.
+It is important not only understand, but also be able to convey to others the risks of using vulnerable cryptographic protocols, within both your own organization, and to organizations that you do business with.

 Suppose that your team is part of a company, Qrypto, that has developed a new protocol which was selected by the (fictional) standards body QIST as one of its options for quantum-resistant cryptography.
 Using any type media you wish, create an advertisement for your product.
-Be creative - for example, you can make
+Be creative!
+For example, you can make

  - A flashy web page